AceVFI: A Comprehensive Survey of Advances in Video Frame Interpolation: Learning Paradigm

 \subsection{Arbitrary-Time Frame Interpolation (ATFI)}

-In contrast, Arbitrary-Time Frame Interpolation (ATFI) or \emph{multi-frame interpolation} as shown in \cref{fig:CTFI_ATFI}~(b), generalizes the task by enabling interpolation at any arbitrary $t{\in}(0,1)$ between two given frames~\cite{jiang2018super, niklaus2018context, bao2019depth, xu2019quadratic, reda2019unsupervised, chi2020all, park2020bmbc, sim2021xvfi, huang2022rife, zhang2023extracting, li2023amt, kalluri2023flavr, zhu2024generative, wang2024framer}.
-This paradigm explicitly receives $t$ as input during training and inference, allowing direct synthesis of frames at specified timestamps and supporting continuous-time interpolation.
-While some earlier methods~\cite{bao2019depth, liu2019cyclicgen} perform iterative ATFI in a frame-by-frame fashion, such methods often suffer from temporal jitter due to a lack of continuity modeling.
-In contrast, temporally-aware models~\cite{chi2020all, reda2019unsupervised} predict multiple intermediate frames in one pass, promoting sequence-level coherence and computational efficiency.
+In contrast, Arbitrary-Time Frame Interpolation (ATFI) or \textit{multi-frame interpolation} as shown in Fig.~\ref{fig:CTFI_ATFI}~(b), generalizes the task to arbitrary timestamps $t \in (0,1)$ between two given frames~\cite{jiang2018super, niklaus2018context, bao2019depth, xu2019quadratic, reda2019unsupervised, chi2020all, park2020bmbc, sim2021xvfi, huang2022rife, zhang2023extracting, li2023amt, kalluri2023flavr, zhu2024generative, wang2024framer}.
+This paradigm explicitly receives $t$ as input, enabling direct and continuous-time interpolation without recursion.
+Earlier methods~\cite{bao2019depth, liu2019cyclicgen} perform iterative ATFI in a frame-by-frame fashion, often leading to temporal jitter due to a lack of continuity modeling.
+In contrast, temporally-aware models~\cite{chi2020all, reda2019unsupervised} predict multiple intermediate frames in one pass, promoting temporal coherence and computational efficiency.

-Despite its flexibility, ATFI also presents challenges.
-Training requires HFR datasets to supervise intermediate frames at diverse timestamps.
-Additionally, ATFI inherently prone to the velocity ambiguity problem, where multiple plausible motion trajectories can lead to the same intermediate position.
+While ATFI offers superior flexibility, it introduces new challenges.
+First, training requires HFR datasets to provide dense supervision at various timestamps.
+Second, ATFI is inherently susceptible to the velocity ambiguity problem, where multiple motion trajectories can lead to the same intermediate position.
 This often leads models to average over alternatives, resulting in temporal blur.
-Furthermore, ATFI must account for non-linear motion such as acceleration or abrupt direction changes, phenomena not easily handled under constant-velocity assumptions.
-These issues are discussed in depth in \cref{subsec:non-linear}.
-Despite these challenges, ATFI remains a versatile and powerful paradigm for real-world applications, offering improved flexibility for slow-motion generation, dynamic frame-rate adaptation, and user-controllable playback.
+Third, ATFI must account for non-linear motion such as acceleration or abrupt direction changes, which are difficult to model under constant-velocity assumptions.
+These challenges are further analyzed in Sec.~\ref{subsec:non-linear}.
+Despite these issues, ATFI remains a versatile and powerful paradigm for real-world applications, offering improved flexibility for slow-motion generation, dynamic frame-rate adaptation, and user-controllable playback.